Foxandxss/angular-tips/source/_posts/2015-05-04-an-introduction-to-angular-2.markdown

 We loaded all the needed dependencies to construct the router and also the `bind` service to create a Binding for the router.
 Hopefully this will be fixed really soon.

-Okey, let's code the App component.
+Okay, let's code the App component.
 But what's a component?
 A component is a just a class which can be used to represent a page like `home`, `login`, `users`... or even used to create a `directive` like `datepicker`, `tabs`, etc.

 ```javascript app/app.js
 export class App {